Jon Duncanson: Professional career

 Duncanson began his career working for Greenpeace International.
 He was featured in Rolling Stone magazine in November, 1981, for his efforts as a lead organizer of the largest anti-nuclear protest in U.S. history to stop the opening of the Diablo Canyon nuclear power plant in California.
 The report featured Duncanson’s approach to maximizing media attention to environmental activism as well as his arrest on conspiracy charges for his role in the protest.
 The charges were later dropped.

 In 1983 he began his journalistic career as a freelance photographer in Honduras, Nicaragua and El Salvador, working for UPI with occasional assignments from Time Magazine.
 He then worked as a television reporter and presenter for WDIO-TV in Duluth from 1984 until 1985, WFTV-TV in Orlando from 1985 until 1988, and KCRA-TV in Sacramento from 1988 until 1992.
 He also traveled through Croatia in November 1992 and taped the fighting in that country on his home video camera, winning an Emmy Award in the San Francisco/Northern California region.

 In total he covered wars as a freelance reporter in Nicaragua, El Salvador and Honduras and later in Colombia for KCRA-TV(NBC) as well as Croatia, Bosnia and Serbia for KCRA and for WBBM-TV and WFLD-TV in Chicago.
 On 24 February 1992 he joined WBBM-TV in Chicago as a general assignment reporter.
 He won two more Emmys in the Chicago/Midwest region for reports from Bosnia.
 In 1994 his efforts were documented in the French film The Troubles We've Seen - A History of Journalism in Wartime, by Academy Award-winning director Marcel Ophüls.
 The film received the International Critics' Award at the Montreal World Film Festival.

 In September 1995 Duncanson left WBBM-TV after choosing not to accept a contract renewal.
-In late October 1995 he was hired by WFLD-TV in Chicago as a 6 am news presenter, which also included providing special reports for the station's 9 pm newscast.
+In late October 1995 he was hired by WFLD-TV in Chicago as a 6 am news anchor, which also included providing special reports for the station's 9 pm newscast.
 The following year he became news presenter for WFLD's 7 am to 9 am newscast also.

 In 1996 Duncanson made a cameo appearance in the movie Primal Fear as a location reporter.

 In August 1997 Duncanson and his wife, TV presenter/reporter Sylvia Gomez, left WFLD to travel the world together.
 They traveled to Yugoslavia, England, France, Italy, India, Thailand, China, Panama, Peru and Mexico, logging more than 30,000 miles over a five-year period.
 Nine months were spent sailing from San Francisco, into the Sea of Cortez off Baja Mexico, ending up in Puerto Vallarta, where they purchased a seaside villa.
 After their first child was born in 2002 the couple received an offer from NBC News and settled down in Los Angeles and began working again as national correspondents.